MartinWHughes/RepData_PeerAssessment1/PA1_template.md

 The median number of steps taken per day is 10765

 ## What is the average daily activity pattern?
 Personal activity levels vary thoughout the day.
 It will be insightful to look at how activity varies during a day.
-To do so, we look at the average number of steps taken, averaged across all days.
-We will also calculate with 5 minute interval contains the maximum number of steps.
+To do so, we look at the average number of steps taken per interval, averaged across all days.
+We will also calculate which 5 minute interval contains the maximum number of steps.

 ```r